balfieri/aws/README.md

 create_inst -type t2.medium -image ami-009d6802948d06e52 -key awsLASTNAMEkey
 </pre>

-<p>Note: the new EBS root volume will be encrypted assuming the account owner had set up default EBS volume encryption in the AWS
+<p>Note: the new EBS root volume (virtual disk) will be encrypted, assuming the account owner had set up default EBS volume encryption in the AWS
 Console.</p>.

-<p>Sanity check to get your i-nnn instance id:</p>
+<p>Sanity check to get your i-nnn instance id.
+You should have only one instance at this point:</p>
 <pre>
 my_insts
 </pre>